SimVascular/simvascular.github.io-archive/source/documentation/modeling/_3DSeg.md

 </figure>

 Now we will navigate our view to the bottom of the image to get a good view of the external illiacs.
 Position your axial, sagittal and coronal views at 91, 36 and 57 and respectively.
-It should looke lik this
+It should look like this

 <figure>
   <img class="svImg svImgXl"  src="documentation/modeling/imgs/segmentation/3dseg/7_bottomview.png">